CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

    ![](images/L01/labenv.png "Lab Environment")

-## Exercise 1 - Review solution components
+## Exercise 1 - Import, review solution components

-In this exercise, you will review the components of the solution that is already imported in your pre-created dev environment.
+In this exercise, you will import the current solution into the pre-created dev environment and review the components of the solution.
 You will also run a flow that will add sample data to your environment, and test the applications in the solution.

->**Note**: The Dev environment is already pre-created and Prioritz solution is imported into the Dev environment as a part of the prerequisites.
+>**Note**: The Dev environment is already pre-created as a part of the prerequisites.

-### Task 1: Review solution components and run flow
+### Task 1: Import, Review solution components and run flow

 1. In the JumpVM, click on **Power Apps** portal shortcut of Microsoft Edge browser that is available on desktop.